 Until it doesn’t.

-If you’re anything like me, there’s a good chance you might not realise it doesn’t, or why, for quite a while — especially if you’re stuck in an ongoing situation that makes you want to, well, vent.
+If you’re anything like me, there’s a good chance you might not realize it doesn’t, or why, for quite a while — especially if you’re stuck in an ongoing situation that makes you want to, well, vent.

 In my case, it took several months.
 The first inkling appeared after I came away from a particular group chat — one founded specifically as a space to vent — feeling more exhausted than relieved.

-The second occurred a few months later, after I was about to call a friend who I’d regularly update on the latest in a personal saga, when I realised that just the thought of telling them what had happened felt draining, never mind talking about it.
+The second occurred a few months later, after I was about to call a friend who I’d regularly update on the latest in a personal saga, when I realized that just the thought of telling them what had happened felt draining, never mind talking about it.

-The third realisation was perhaps the most startling, when I noticed mid-chat that I’d become almost ‘gleeful’ in my rage — revelling in it, even.
+The third realization was perhaps the most startling, when I noticed mid-chat that I’d become almost ‘gleeful’ in my rage — revelling in it, even.
 I caught myself trying to think of the wittiest or funniest response to add to the collective outpouring of bitterness and frustration.
 Lovely.